 - How can we do communion and baptism in ways that help us to see God’s activity in them?
 If we’re calling them ordinances instead of sacraments, should we rethink that?

-- Can we put the table, the font and the pulpit someplace on the stage, with the praise and worship band?
+- Can we find a place for the table, the font and the pulpit someplace on the stage?

 - And can we preach from something other than a music stand?